 The tanks used two strategies to do wipe out the pockets.
 In the first, the tanks would go over a foxhole.
 Three Filipino soldiers were sitting on the back of the tanks.
 Each man had a bag of hand grenades.
 As the tank was passing over the foxhole, the three soldiers would drop hand grenades into the foxhole.

-The second method was to park a tank over a foxhole, and the driver spun the tank, in a circle, on one track until it ground itself into the ground wiping out the Japanese.
+The second method was to park a tank over a foxhole and the driver gave power to one track until the unpowered track ground itself into the ground wiping out the Japanese.
 The tankers slept upwind from the tanks so they didn’t have to smell the rotting flesh.

-It was during the Battle of the Pockets that Billie was wounded on February 2, 1942.
-He was awarded a Purple Heart.
-It is not known if or when he returned to his tank company.
+It was during the Battle of the Pockets that Billie was wounded on February 2, 1942, and was awarded a Purple Heart.
+He was sent to a field hospital but it is not known if or when he returned to his tank company.

 The Japanese launched an all-out attack on April 3 against the defenders.
 The tanks became a favorite target of the Japanese receiving fire on trails and while hidden in the jungle and could not fight back.
 The situation was so bad that other troops avoided being near the tanks, and the 26th Cavalry turned down a tank company’s offer of assistance in a counter-attack.

-From Mariveles, the members of C Company made their way north along the east coast of Bataan.
-The first five miles of the march were more difficult since the march was uphill.
-The POWs also were denied food and received little water.
+From Mariveles, the members of C Company made their way north along the east coast of Bataan in what became known as “the march.”
+The first five miles were more difficult since the march was uphill and the POWs also were denied food and received little water.
 Those who attempted to get water from the artesian wells that flowed across the road were often killed.
 It is known that on the march Merle helped to carry a member of D Company so that the man would not be killed.

 When the POWs reached San Fernando, they were put into a bull-pin.
 In one corner, was a trench that was used as a toilet by the POWs.
 The surface was alive with maggots.
 The Japanese allowed the POWs to sit in the sun for hours.